Water under fire

 For children, the consequences can be deadly, as water and sanitation related diseases remain among the leading causes of death in children under five.

 There are different ways that water can be used as a weapon, which include attacking water infrastructure and workers, or denying access.
-For example:

 - Attacks on water and sanitation infrastructure: this includes both intentional attacks, such as targeting pipelines or pouring concrete into wells, and inadvertent attacks, where reckless bombardment with no attempt to avoid critical civilian infrastructure results in damaged or destroyed water and sanitation systems.